USS South Carolina Association

 A: Refunds are not available unless you choose to add optional Purchase Protection at time of registration, or unless the Association or the hotel cancels the event entirely.

 When purchasing your ticket(s), you will be offered the option of purchasing a protection plan.
 A protection plan will refund you 100% of your event fees should you be prevented from attending the reunion due to covered, unforeseen circumstances as defined by the plan.
 Covered situations include death in the family; emergency health issues; home emergencies, including crime against your family; transportation failure; severe weather and other acts of nature; legal, employment and public service obligations.
+Non-availability of optional activities is not covered, and will not qualify you for a refund.
 Purchase Protection cannot be added after completing your registration.
 Purchase Protection is from a separate company and is optional.
 Please read Purchase Protection terms and conditions.

 In the unlikely event that the reunion is canceled by the Association or the venue, and purchase protection does not apply, you will receive a refund of the amount you paid for registration minus $10 per person (to offset non-recoverable and non-refundable fees paid by the Association).